Nigeriens call for mass recruitment of volunteers as the junta faces possible regional invasion

 ———-

-Associated Press reporter Matthew Lee in Washington, D.C. contributed
+Associated Press reporters Dalatou Mamane in Niamey and Matthew Lee in Washington, D.C. contributed